-Have you noticed a slight slant to the water level in your hot tub?
+Have you noticed a slight slant in the water level in your hot tub?
 You may have thought that the ground you’d installed your spa tub on was straight as an arrow, but over time, it’s not uncommon for the earth to shift under the extra weight of all that water.

 You might not have even got round to installing your hot tub spa yet, in which case, you’re here just in time to learn how to level the ground for an inflatable hot tub.